nxexox/pymlup/docs/binarizers.md

 _Perhaps in the future we will conduct more in-depth research on binarization in this way and improve the analysis code._

 ---

+## mlup.ml.binarization.onnx.InferenceSessionFullReturnBinarizer

+This binarization differs from `mlup.ml.binarization.onnx.InferenceSessionBinarizer` only in that it returns the complete response from the onnx model.
+Doesn't trim the last element.

 ## Custom binarizer